wlee88/cheesus/README.md

 # 🧀 Cheesus

 Welcome!
-Cheesus is simple CRUD app for showing available cheeses that we have in our physical store.
+Cheesus is simple website and API for showing available cheeses that we have in our physical store.
 Who knows - maybe we'll accept and extend to payments.

 ## 🏛️ Architecture